sahithyandev/s3/src/content/docs/artificial-intelligence/07-learning-agent.md

 ### Problem generator

 Suggests exploratory actions leading to new and informative experiences.
 These actions may be suboptimal, but will lead to the discovery of better actions.
-Learn thorough mistakes.
+Learn through mistakes.